brendanjohnw/Customer-Footfall-Count/README.md

 ## Features
-- Detect people in the video footage
+- Detect people from a live camera feed or a video in MPEG-4.
-- Tracking the people and asign with random ids
+- Tracking people and assigning with random IDs.
 - Count the number of people entering or exiting by analyze the people moving up or down

 ## Tech